Yes, you can borrow the Internet!

 CHECKOUT A HOTSPOT:

-In order to promote access to online resources, the Pequannock Township Public Library circulates four mobile WiFi Hotspots.
-Hotspot Internet service is provided by Sprint with unlimited data at 4G LTE speeds.
-Up to 10 devices may be connected to the Hotspot at once.
+In order to promote access to the internet, the Pequannock Township Public Library circulates eight mobile WiFi Hotspots.
+Up to 15 devices may be connected to the Hotspot at once.

 ELIGIBILITY: A Hotspot may be checked out by any Pequannock resident, 18 years or older.
 The patron must present a valid Pequannock Township library, which is in good standing, at checkout.

 LOAN PERIOD & CHECKOUT: Hotspots circulate for a 14-day loan period (no renewals).
 Only one Hotspot may be borrowed by a household at a time.
 Each Hotspot unit circulates in a case with a micro-USB cord, AC charger with USB port, instruction manual, and this agreement.
 HOTSPOTS are non-holdable.
 They may not have holds placed on them, nor may they be held for someone who calls and asks for one to be held until they get here.
 If a patron returns a HOTSPOT and it will be the only one on the shelf, they may not charge that HOTSPOT to their card again.
 The HOTSPOT must go back on the shelf for 24 hours.
 However, if there are other HOTSPOTS available upon the return, the patron may take one of those HOTSPOTS.

 RETURNS: Hotspots are fragile and must, therefore, be returned to a staff member and not in either of the book drops.
 Patrons will be responsible for damage to the item if it is returned via the book drop.

 OVERDUE, LOST OR DAMAGED HOTSPOT:

 Overdue Fine: $5 per day | Lost Hotspot: $50.